PMStander/pib/.project/core/activeContext.md

-# Active Context: Schema and Relationship Patterns Review
+# Active Context: Nuxt useState Implementation for Shared State Management

 ## Context
 This document tracks the current work focus and state of the "Partners in Biz" project.

 ## Current Focus
-- Reviewing and refining DataConnect schemas, mutations, and queries
+- Implementing Nuxt's useState for better state management
-- Ensuring proper relationship patterns in database schema
+- Fixing issues with workspaces not showing up in the dashboard
-- Implementing workspace-user relationships correctly
+- Ensuring proper reactivity between components
-- Expanding the neumorphic component library
+- Enhancing user authentication and state management
-- Implementing core application features
+- Preparing for vector search implementation
-- Enhancing user authentication features
+- Resolving duplicate dependencies in package.json

 ## Project State
 - Basic Nuxt.js application structure is in place